ArVdC/TimeManager/README.md

 **/tm checkUpdate \[bukkit|curse|spigot|github]** Search if a newer version of the plugin exists on the chosen server.
 (MC 1.8.8+ only)

 **/tm gui** Opens an admin GUI.

+**/tm hud [on|off]** Per-player toggle for the optional ActionBar HUD.
+Players use this to opt out (e.g. they prefer to keep the action bar clear for other plugins).

 **/tm help \[cmd] \[\<subCmd>]** Help provides you the correct usage and a short description of targeted command and subcommand.